Dwyane Wells is the kind of guy willing to do anything for anyone.

 And now it’s his turn to be in the spotlight.

-Chapter four: He never quits
+He never quits: He never quits

 “Oh, I am thrilled.
 Dwayne has given so much for so many people and really puts everyone else first, to have something new and exciting as a brand new car for him is incredible,” Garland said.